Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Abstract

 \section{Abstract}

-We give the first linear kernels for {\sc Dominating Set} and {\sc Connected Dominating Set} problems on graphs excluding a fixed graph $H$ as a topological minor.
-In other words, we give polynomial time algorithms that, for a given $H$-topological-minor free graph $G$ and a positive integer $k$, output an $H$-topological-minor free graph $G'$ on $\cO(k)$ vertices such that $G$ has a (connected) dominating set of size $k$ if and only if $G'$ has.
+We give the first linear kernels for the {\sc Dominating Set} and {\sc Connected Dominating Set} problems on graphs excluding a fixed graph $H$ as a topological minor.
+In other words, we prove the existence of polynomial time algorithms that, for a given \tHmf\, graph $G$ and a positive integer $k$, output an \tHmf\, graph $G'$ on $\cO(k)$ vertices such that $G$ has a (connected) dominating set of size $k$ if and only if $G'$ has one.

-Our results extend the known classes of graphs on which {\sc Dominating Set} and {\sc Connected Dominating Set} problems admit linear kernels.
-Prior to our work, it was known that these problems admit linear kernels on graphs excluding a fixed graph $H$ as a minor.
+Our results extend the known classes of graphs on which the {\sc Dominating Set} and {\sc Connected Dominating Set} problems admit linear kernels.
+Prior to our work, it was known that these problems admit linear kernels on graphs excluding a fixed apex graph $H$ as a minor.
 Moreover, for {\sc Dominating Set}, a kernel of size $k^{c(H)}$, where $c(H)$ is a constant depending on the size of $H$, follows from a more general result on the kernelization of {\sc Dominating Set} on graphs of bounded degeneracy.
-For {\sc Connected Dominating Set} no polynomial kernel on $H$-topological-minor free graphs was known prior to our work.
+Alon and Gutner explicitly asked whether one can obtain a linear kernel for {\sc Dominating Set} on \Hmf\, graphs.
+We answer this question in the affirmative and in fact prove a more general result.
+For {\sc Connected Dominating Set} no polynomial kernel even on \Hmf\, graphs was known prior to our work.
 On the negative side, it is known that {\sc Connected Dominating Set} on $2$-degenerated graphs does not admit a polynomial kernel unless \textsf{coNP} $\subseteq$ \textsf{NP/poly}.

-Our kernelization algorithm is based on a non-trivial combination of the following ingredients \begin{itemize} \item The structural theorem of Grohe and Marx [STOC 2012] for graphs excluding a fixed graph $H$ as a topological subgraph; \item A novel notion of protrusions, different that the one defined in [FOCS 2009]; \item Reinterpretations of reduction techniques developed for kernelization algorithms for {\sc Dominating Set} and {\sc Connected Dominating Set} from [SODA 2012]. \end{itemize}
+Our kernelization algorithm is based on a non-trivial combination of the following ingredients \begin{itemize} \item The structural theorem of Grohe and Marx [STOC 2012] for graphs excluding a fixed graph $H$ as a topological minor; \item A novel notion of protrusions, different than the one defined in [FOCS 2009]; \item Our results are based on a generic reduction rule that produces an equivalent instance (in case the input graph is \Hmf) of the problem, with treewidth $\cO(\sqrt{k})$.
+The application of this rule in a divide-and-conquer fashion, together with the new notion of protrusions, gives us the linear kernels.